YunoHost/doc/pages/01.administrate/07.specific_use_cases/05.backups/01.evaluate/evaluate.md

 ## What is a good backup ?
 A good backup consists of at least **3 copies of the data** (including the original data), on at least **2 separate storages**, in at least **2 separate locations** (far enough apart) and ideally with 2 separate methods.
 If your backups are encrypted **these rules also apply to the decryption phrase/key**.

-A good backup is also in many cases, a recent backup, so it takes either a lot of rigor or **automate** the process.
+A good backup is also in many cases, a recent backup, so it takes either a lot of rigor or to **automate** the process.

 A good backup is checked regularly to ensure the effectiveness and integrity of the data.

 Finally, a good backup is one that is **restorable within an acceptable timeframe** for you.
 Remember to document your restoration method and to estimate the transfer time of a copy, especially if the Internet connections involved are not symmetrical.

 !!!
-Example of **a strong and comfortable suit**:
+Example of **a robust and comfortable combination**:
-!!!  * a remote and automatic backup with borg
+* a remote and automatic backup with borg
-!!!  * a backup on external disk and automatic with borg !!!  * a regular snapshot/image (and before updates) !!!  * a monitored RAID 1 array (or a commercial VPS that will also be on an array) !!!  * a decryption passphrase stored on 3 media in 2 locations
+* a backup on external disk and automatic with borg
+* a regular snapshot/image (and before updates)
+* a monitored RAID 1 array (or a commercial VPS that will also be on an array)
+* a decryption passphrase stored on 3 media in 2 locations

 ## Some possible methods